PunkWare/map-sql/doc/intro.md

 The library is designed to be used with the REPL.

 The database is actually a set of maps help in an atom.
 Because of the set container, not duplicates maps ("records") are allowed.
-The maps are assumed to have keywords as keys and srings as values.
+The maps are assumed to have keywords as keys.
 Each map can have different keywords.

 The provided functions aim to manipulate the database records with a SQL-like syntax.